About Our College

 - Cultural Diversity Skills: Explore and apply multiple perspectives in order to examine cultural differences and influences; maintain effective professional/working relationships; and/or interact effectively in multicultural settings.

 Students who earn any of our two-year degrees or certificates of 45 or more credits have opportunities to develop and apply these General Education Learning Outcomes, along with discipline specific learning Program-level Learning Outcomes (PLOs) and Course-level Learning Objectives (CLOs).
-For more information about the college’s PLOs and CLOs, please refer to this page.
+Find out more information about the college’s PLOs and CLOs.

 Find out more about the outcomes assessment.